TomzxCode/llm-conversations-viewer/docs/index.md

 # LLM Conversations Viewer

-A client-side web application for viewing and browsing exported conversations from ChatGPT (OpenAI) and Claude (Anthropic).
+A client-side web application for viewing and browsing exported conversations from ChatGPT (OpenAI), Claude (Anthropic), and Z.ai.
 All processing happens locally in your browser - no data is sent to any server.

 ## Features

-- **Multi-format Support**: Automatically detects and parses both OpenAI and Claude conversation exports
+- **Multi-format Support**: Automatically detects and parses OpenAI, Claude, and Z.ai conversation exports
 - **Drag & Drop Interface**: Simply drag and drop your export files (.json or .zip)
 - **URL Import**: Load conversations directly from a URL without persisting them locally
 - **Persistent Storage**: Conversations are saved in browser IndexedDB for future sessions (100MB+ capacity)